OxiSense/OxiSense/README.md

 ## Project Status

-Oxisense is an ongoing student project.
-Functionality, design, and codebase are actively being developed and refined.
-Future work includes integrating wireless communication and creating a dedicated mobile application for extended monitoring and user interaction.
+Oxisense is a completed student project.
+The final prototype implements real-time pulse and SpO2 monitoring with on-device processing and display.
+The repository documents the finished hardware design, firmware, and initial groundwork for future extensions such as wireless communication and a dedicated mobile application.

 ## Oxisense Team